 PREREQUISITE: A score of 46 or above on the COMPASS (English) placement test or 20 on the ACT (English) test.
-If a student does not have a satisfactory score on the English placement test or the equivalent, then the student must achieve a minimum grade of "C" in ENG 092 prior to enrolling in ENG 131.
+If a student does not have a satisfactory score on the English placement test or the equivalent, then the student must achieve a minimum grade of "C" in ENG 092 or ENG 094 or ENR 094 prior to enrolling in ENG 131.